-The advent of healthcare IoT has brought forth many of the previously irrelevant security concerns.
-Globally, the large-scale IoT adoption resulted in a surge in IoT malware attacks by 215.7% during 2018, and a 5% increase in the number of attacks in 2019.
+The advent of healthcare IoT solutions has brought forth many of the previously irrelevant security issues in the IoT itself.
+Globally, the large-scale Internet of Things adoption resulted in a surge in IoT malware attacks by 215.7% during 2018, and a 5% increase in the number of attacks in 2019.
 This means over 32 million attacks per year: a disturbing figure, that healthcare device vendors should not overlook.

 Connected to the Internet, each IoT device is a potential security loophole.
 Their exposure to hacker attacks can lead to the disclosure of patients’ personal information, disrupting the works of other systems, and, most importantly, undermining patients’ personal safety.
-In this blog, we will talk about the best practices for ensuring IoT security in healthcare and share our experience on how to protect your IT system and patients’ data from perpetrators.
+In this blog, we will talk about the best practices for securing healthcare IoT in development and share our experiences on how to protect your IT system and patients’ data from perpetrators.

 The Importance of Healthcare IoT Security

 In recent years, surveys have confirmed the security vulnerabilities of medical devices connected to the Internet and attracted the public’s attention to IoT security in healthcare.
+Designing IoT solutions for healthcare, don’t forget about medical iot security.
 Since 2016 and 2018, the U.S. Food and Drug Administration (FDA) requires medical device manufacturers to build security into their systems.

 Still, the attacks on medical devices are getting more sophisticated: in 2017, WannaCry ransomware stalled operations in many hospitals and clinics by preventing medical personnel from accessing the infected devices.
 In 2020, during the COVID-19 outbreak, the overall number of attacks on IoT devices increased, with medical equipment becoming the most frequent target for intrusions.

-So why is healthcare IoT security a matter of vital importance?
+So why is IoT security a vital issue in healthcare?
 Apart from the privacy threats, concerns about the integrity of patients’ healthcare data and negative financial and reputational implications, patients’ safety is, inarguably, the most serious hazard.
 Although none of the cases, when patient’s safety was affected as a direct result of hacker attack has been reported yet, such possibility exists.

 For example, a simple change in the value of vital metrics collected by medical devices like pulse oxymeters or glucose meters may affect the ways in which patient care is delivered and medication dosages, and lead to fatal consequences.
 Furthermore, hackers taking control of medical devices may alter their operation modes and turn them into deadly weapons.
 Penetrating into a hospital network and accessing other medical equipment through a single device is a negative, yet realistic scenario.